stedman/grade-fetch/README.md

 The goal was simple.
 I wanted a convenient way to periodically review my kids' school grades with them — before the interim and final reports were printed.

 Fortunately, grades for classwork and tests are online for my kids and are as up-to-date as the teachers can manage.
 Unfortunately, the website hasn't aged well.
-Logging-in and navigating to the necessary pieces of data was quite a chore.
+Logging-in and navigating to the necessary pieces of data is quite a chore.

 ### First requirement: data